Albertzue/learning_notes/aws/SAA/practice01.md

 c
 c !
 c b
-d ! a here
+d ! a
-d
+d b
-ad !
+ad ! def
 d
 c
-de !
+de ! bd
 c
 a
 d !
 ad !
-a
+a c
-ad
+ad ce
 a
-a
+a c
 c
-b !
+b ! c
-b !
+b ! a
 bd !
 b
 c
-b
+b c
 a
-d
+d a
 b
-cde !
+cde ! bce
 b
 a !
 a
-c
+c b
-a !
+a ! b
 c
 bc
 d !
 c
 a !
-a
+a  d
-b !
+b ! d
 d !
 b
 c
 a
-acd !
+acd ! adf
 a
-a
+a c  here
 b !
 d
 a